Efficient and Robust Estimation of the Generalized LATE Model: Introduction

+The GLATE model provides a way to conduct causal inference under endogeneity when the treatment is multi-valued and unordered.
+As mentioned above, the identification result (conditional on the covariates) is first established in \cite{heckman2018unordered} by using the unordered monotonicity condition. \cite{lee2018identifying} proposes another method of identification in a similar model of multi-valued treatment.
+Their method is concerned with continuous instruments, while the GLATE is framed in terms of discrete-valued instruments.
+When the treatment levels are ordered, \cite{angrist1995two} derives the identification and estimation results for the causal parameter, which is a weighted average of LATEs across different treatment levels.

-The literature on semiparametric efficiency in program evaluation starts with the seminal work of \cite{hahn1998role}, which studies the benchmark case of estimating the average treatment effect (ATE) under unconfoundedness.
-When endogeneity is present, that is in the framework of local IV, \cite{frolich2007nonparametric} calculates the semiparametric efficiency bound for the local average treatment effect (LATE), and \cite{hong2010semiparametric} extends to the estimation of general parameters defined by moment restrictions.
-For the case of multiple treatment levels, the extension of conditional LATE to situations with multiple choices is presented in \cite{angrist1995two}, making use of the order monotonicity assumption to identify a weighted average of LATEs.
-More recently, \cite{cattaneo2010efficient} studies the efficient estimation of multi-valued treatment effects, as implicitly defined through over-identified non-smooth moment conditions, under unconfoundedness. \cite{nekipelov2011identification} focused on the efficiency bound calculation in a case where ordered multi-valued treatment is allowed. \cite{bajari2015identification} derived identification and efficient estimation results in a game-theoretic setting.
+The literature on semiparametric efficiency in program evaluation starts with the seminal work of \cite{hahn1998role}, which studies the benchmark case of estimating the \emph{average treatment effect} (ATE) under \emph{unconfoundedness}.
+For multi-level treatment, \cite{cattaneo2010efficient} studies the efficient estimation of causal parameters implicitly defined through over-identified non-smooth moment conditions.
+In the case where unconfoundedness fails and instruments are present, \cite{frolich2007nonparametric} calculates the SPEB for the LATE parameter, and \cite{hong2010semiparametric} extend to the estimation of parameters implicitly defined by moment restrictions.
 In a more general framework encompassing missing data, \cite{chen2004semiparametric} and \cite{chen2008semiparametric} studies semiparametric efficiency bounds and efficient estimation of parameters defined through overidentifying moment restrictions.
-However, work is missing on semiparametric efficient estimation encompassing both unordered multiple treatment levels and local instruments.
-For testing, the assumptions underlying the local IV framework is in general refutable but not verifiable. \cite{kitagawa2015test} proposes an set of conditions as the optimal testable implication for the binary local IV framework. \cite{sun2018essays} extends the idea to circumstances with multiple treatment levels under ordered monotonicity, and proposes more powerful tests.
+However, there is currently no theoretical research on semiparametric efficient estimation in models that encompasses endogeneity and unordered multiple treatment levels.